liquidweb/woocommerce-custom-orders-table/readme.md

 WooCommerce even with CRUD classes in core, still uses a custom post type for orders.
 By moving orders to use a custom table in the site database, will improve store orders performance.

 ## Installation
 This plugin uses a Composer autoloader.
-In development environments, the autoloader needs to be generated.
+If you are working with code from the `master` branch in a development environment, the autoloader needs to be generated in order for the plugin to work.
 After cloning this repository, run `composer install` in the root directory of the plugin.

-As soon as the plugin is being distributed, the package needs to contain the already generated autoloader, so end users don't need to worry about this.
+The packaged version of this plugin, which is available in [releases](https://github.com/liquidweb/WooCommerce-Order-Tables/releases), contains the autoloader.
+This means that end users should not need to worry about running the `composer install` command to get things working.
+Just grab the latest release and go!